 Strengthening the partnership with EPIC, through Ohana Conferencing, and CWSB would enhance the skills of caseworkers and assist caseworkers in engaging with children, parents, and relatives in their case planning.
-This could be explored in PIP3 with revisiting barriers, clarifying mandatory procedures for initial and holding multiple Ohana Conferences.
+This has been explored as part of the PIP3 activities.
+Barriers and opportunities have been identified and procedures have been clarified to create the standard for initial and subsequent Ohana Conferences.